devegied/pxt-tm1637/README.md

-light indicated segments at given position segments is display segments to light pos is the position of the digit segments value can by calculated by adding segmen values:
+light indicated segments at given position segments is display segments to light pos is the position of the digit segments value can be calculated by adding segmen values:
 ![](segment_values.png)

 ## Demo